marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_081.gif)

-Cubic functions are not the ones that have null derivatives in a given codomain.
+Cubic functions are not the only ones having null derivatives in a given codomain.
 These are some possible other functions plotted on a graph:
 ![](./images/visual-quality_080.png)

 $\color{red} y = x$ (for reference), $\color{aqua} y = -2x^3 + 3x^2$, $\color{magenta} y = \frac{\cos(x \cdot \pi) + 1}{2}$, $\color{gold} y = 6x^5 - 15x^4 + 10x^3$.